icecube/FIRESONG/paper/paper.md

 [@IceCube:2015].

-The properties of various proposed extragalactic neutrino source (or also reservoir) classes, such as starburst galaxies, blazars, low luminosity GRBs, Flat Spectrum Radio Quasars, BL Lacs and galaxy clusters can be summarized in terms of the local density (or density rate for transient sources) as a function of luminosity (or
+The properties of various proposed extragalactic neutrino source and/or reservoir classes, such as starburst galaxies, blazars, low luminosity GRBs, Flat Spectrum Radio Quasars, BL Lacs and galaxy clusters can be summarized in terms of the local density (or density rate for transient sources) as a function of luminosity (or